FaizanAsifB/Portfolio/src/content/about/about-me.md

 Since my first encounter with a computer at the age of 12, I've been endlessly fascinated by its potential.
 With a deep-rooted curiosity and enthusiasm for innovation, I'm always eager to explore the ways in which technology can enhance our lives.

 After pursuing my academic and professional endeavors, which led me to a successful decade-long career in supply chain management, forecasting, and logistics planning, I found immense fulfillment in tackling intricate problems head-on and devising effective solutions to address them.
 However, amidst this success, I always felt a calling towards programming.
 In August 2023, I made the decision to pursue my lifelong dream of becoming a programmer.
-Since then, I've been on a relentless quest to expand my skills and explore the endless possibilities in the digital world
+Since then, I've been on a relentless quest to expand my skills and explore the endless possibilities in the digital world.

 When I'm not immersed in lines of code, I cherish spending time with my incredible wife, whose unwavering support has made this journey